-- 1.1.
-The Chief Executive Officer (CEO) to: - a.
+- 1.1 The Chief Executive Officer (CEO) to: - a.
 Approve the filling of all permanent vacancies; - b.
 Approve changes to job descriptions; and - c.
 Authorize negotiated entitlements related to compensation and vacation for non-union employees.

-1.2.
-The Director to:
+1.2 The Director to:

 - a.
 Work with the People and Culture department to assess and provide staffing requirements; - b.
-Review duties and qualifications of vacant positions and prepare up-to-date and accurate job descriptions; - c.
-Review and authorize all staffing actions initiated within their departments; and d.
+Review duties and qualifications of vacant positions and prepare up-to-date and accurate job descriptions;

+- c.
+Review and authorize all staffing actions initiated within their departments; and - d.
 Participate in the individual selection process as appropriate.

-1.3.
-The Manager to:
+1.3 The Manager to:

 - a.
 Initiate Employment request for staffing within their area of responsibility; - b.
 Initiate process for new staffing within their area of responsibility; - c.
-Review all resumes and job applications; - d.
-Participate in the development of interview packages; - e.
-Participate in the individual selection process; and - f.
-Arrange for employee and position orientation on employee's first day on the iob.
+Develop criteria to assist with selecting applicants to interview; - d.
+Review all or shortlisted resumes and job applications against criteria; - e.
+Participate in the development of interview packages; - f.
+Participate in the individual selection process; and - g.
+Arrange for new employee's orientation on first day on the job.

-1.4.
-People and Culture Department to:
+1.4 People and Culture Department to:

 - a.
-Prepare Internal Job Postings and external advertisements for job competitions: - b.
+Prepare Internal Job Postings and external advertisements for job competitions; - b.
 Receive and review all resumes and job applications; - c.
-Remove bracketed information in relation to selection criteria; - d.
-Assist in the development of interview questions and scoring evaluation; - e.
-Coordinate and participate in the individual selection process: - f.
-Ensure that interviews and hiring decisions are undertaken in a fair and consistent manner and in compliance with governing legislation, policy and terms and conditions in the collective agreement; - g.
-Arrange relocation assistance where appropriate; and - h.
-Provide new employee with benefit orientation and enrolment. - 1.5.
-This policy will be supported with a detailed operating procedure which will address the actionable items of those directly involved in recruitment and their respective responsibilities.
+Assist in the development of interview questions and scoring evaluation; - d.
+Coordinate and participate in the individual selection process; - e.
+Ensure that interviews and hiring decisions are undertaken in a fair and consistent manner and in compliance with governing legislation, policy and terms and conditions in the collective agreement; - f.
+Arrange relocation assistance where appropriate; and - g.
+Provide new employee with benefit orientation and enrolment. - 1.5 This policy will be supported with a detailed operating procedure which will address the actionable items of those directly involved in recruitment and their respective responsibilities.